-Every dish needs a side dish.
-And I am always on the hunt for some good side dishes.
-Before I enjoyed cooking I would grab a box of potatoes or rice.
-But now that I am older and wiser, I like to make fresher and home made side dishes.
-I have nothing against the boxed stuff.
+Every main dish needs a side dish, don’t you think?
+I’m always on the hunt for a good side dish.
+Before I started really cooking, I’d grab a box of potatoes or rice.
+Now that I’m older and wiser, I like to make homemade side dishes.
+I have nothing against the easy boxed stuff.
 In fact I still use it when I need something quick.
-But there is nothing like homemade potatoes.
-Potatoes anything is great in my book, but then you get creative and make things like garlic mashed potatoes, twice baked potatoes, and smashed potatoes (ooohhh can’t wait to share that one with you all.
-Your gonna love it!).
-So when I saw that I could make Au Gratin Potatoes and all homemade I was in.
+But there’s nothing like homemade potatoes.

 - 2 tablespoons butter, softened